 The Tibetan student couldn't answer and muttered to himself: What else do we have?

-That era was a time of questioning; many literary works were raising questions, and ours was no exception.
+That era was a time of questioning; many literary works were about asking questions, and ours was no exception.
 The photo novel was a relatively novel approach at that time, and "What Else Do We Have" might have been the first photo novel in Tibetan.

-Zhang Wan: That period was one of ideals.
+Zhang Wan: That period was an era full of ideals.

-By the time I was in middle school, my ideal was to be an official, to carry a good gun, and to ride a good horse, looking impressive.
+By the time I reached middle school, my ideal was to become a cadre, carry a good gun, and ride a good horse, looking impressive.
 Later, in the late 1980s, I changed careers and left the teaching profession to become a judicial secretary, with a gun and a uniform.
 I really carried a gun, a short one.
-At that time, guns and uniforms were no longer fashionable; because I had naturally curly hair and long hair, wearing a wide-brimmed hat made me look quite comical.
+At that time, guns and uniforms were no longer fashionable.
+Because I naturally had curly hair and kept long hair, wearing a wide-brimmed hat made me look quite comical.

 After graduating from high school, I wanted to be a writer.
 Near the end of high school, I wrote a novel called "Auspicious Marriage."
-Looking back now, it seems particularly naive, but at the time, it was a popular work and even won an award.
-This debut work was very encouraging for my future writing career.
+Looking back now, it seems particularly naive, but at that time, it was a popular work and even won an award.
+This debut work had a significant encouraging effect on my later writing career.

 Once writing became a habit, the ideal disappeared.